Guide · AI Roleplay Memory

 - Start fresh chats with a summary.
 When a long chat degrades, many players open a new chat and paste a tight summary of the story so far.
 It is a real fix and a painful one: you are doing the remembering yourself, by hand, forever.
 The summary also starts scrolling away the moment you resume playing.

-The ceiling, stated honestly
+The product boundary, stated honestly

 What it feels like when the story keeps score